bobwooster/RepData_PeerAssessment1/PA1_template.md

 daily_total_steps <- tapply(activity$steps, activity$date, sum, na.rm = TRUE)
 ```

 Next we create a histrogram of the total number of steps taken each day.
-Here is where the

 ```r